Margaret River Lantana Lane upgrade

 Construction impacts

-To ensure the work can be completed safely, we may need to restrict parts of the road during construction.
-When this happens, traffic management and detours will be in place to help direct traffic around the work area.
+As with any construction, you may notice more noise, dust and activity in the area at times.
+We will work to keep this to a minimum whenever we can.
+There may be temporary impacts to roads, verges and pedestrian paths.
+To complete the work safely, we may need to restrict parts of the road at certain stages.
+When this happens, traffic management and detours will be in place to help direct people around the area.

-Environmental impacts
+Environmental considerations

-Luke Middleton - Community Engagement Senior Advisor
+Joanna Butcher – Community Engagement Senior Advisor